 - TV shows from the past

 Solving Sudoku puzzles is excellent for keeping seniors’ minds sharp by preserving their logical thinking skills and mental abilities.
-Sudoku is a popular game among the elderly as it encourages them to utilise different parts of the brain they may not necessarily use in everyday life.
+Sudoku is a popular game among the older generation as it encourages them to utilise different parts of the brain they may not necessarily use in everyday life.

 Best of all, a successful game of Sudoku can provide older adults with a great sense of accomplishment.
-Your elderly loved ones can play this game online, or if they aren’t comfortable with using a computer, there are plenty of printable resources available.
+Your loved ones can play this game online, or if they aren’t comfortable using a computer, plenty of printable resources are available.

-3. Keep the hands and mind busy with arts & crafts
+Keep the hands and mind busy with arts & crafts.

 - Greeting cards